Don't Forget to Vaccinate

 Parents and guardians, please remember to make sure your infant/child is up to date on all childhood immunizations, and don't forget that flu shot.
 Vaccines offer the best protection against many childhood illnesses.
 Remember that vaccines aren't just for kids.
 Adults need them too.
-Read the current recommended immunization schedules.
+Read the current Center for Disease Control and Prevention's recommended immunization schedules.

 If you need MMR (measles, mumps and rubella) vaccine to attend school, county health department clinics can provide it for you at no charge.
 Please call (914) 813-5000 for an appointment.